qble2/pdf-viewer-spring-fx-app/README.md

 A JavaFX application that is launched and managed via Spring Boot, to utilize Spring features.
 The graphical interface follows the Event-Driven Design, using Guava's Eventbus.
 The templates are created with Scene Builder.
+The project's build is managed by Maven.
+Lombok is used to reduce boilerplate code.

 ## Features:
+The application allows the user to
 - Load and display PDF files with PDFViewFX custom control
 - Split large PDF files with Apache PDFBox, based on the document's bookmarks (outlines)
 - Load a directory that contains PDF files